04 Mar Mortality Rates in American Jails and Prisons Are on the Rise

 COVID-19 may have exacerbated these problems, but it is also causing a rethinking of policy.

 Jail and prison mortality made headlines last year as COVID-19 ripped through the country’s correctional facilities.
 While the disease was new, some of the same issues that have contributed to high death rates prior to the arrival of the disease made the spread far worse.
-Lack of adequate healthcare resources, slow response times and a lack of agency accountability in the transfer and management of inmates all contributed to disproportionate death rates.
+Lack of adequate healthcare resources, slow response times and a lack of agency accountability in the transfer and management of prisoners all contributed to disproportionate death rates.

 However, the spread of the disease forced correctional systems across the country to change their approach.
 The same Reuters study found that the correctional population dropped by 170,000 last year.
 Jail and prison systems across the country accomplished a reduction in prisoners through a variety of means.